IrvingZha0/lab-bcos/docs/System Contract Introduction.md

 ## Design Overview

-To meet the requirements of access control, identity authentication, configuration management, permissions management and etc., the system contracts, which is a set of powerful, flexible and extendable smart contracts, will be deployed when initial the network.
+To meet the requirements of access control, identity authentication, configuration management, permissions management etc., the system contracts, which is a set of powerful, flexible and extendable smart contracts, will be deployed when initial the network.

 The system contract is deployed by admin during initialization.
 All nodes' agreement is necessary for post-init upgrade.